pfefferz/pfefferz.github.io/post/finding-resources-for-learning-about-fringe-overhead-and-general-management-and-administr/README.md

 **Finding what Fringe, Overhead and General Management and Administration (G&A) mean to the Army**

-As of Feb 8th 2020, the DoD posts Learning and Support templates to [link](sbir_p1_Army_cost_volume_template.pdf) which includes a template for putting together the _Cost Volume_ for each "component," including the Army
+As of Feb 8th 2020, the DoD posts Learning and Support templates to [link](sbir_p1_Army_cost_volume_template.pdf) which includes a template for putting together the _Cost Volume_ for each "component," including the Army.

 ![learning_and_support_page_2](learning_and_support_page_2.png)